CS211009-AbhishekRajputAdmin/Palindrome-Checker/README.md

 - The input integer `num` can be at most 9 digits long.

 ### Output
-- Print "Yes" if the number is a palindrome; otherwise, print "No."
+- Print "Yes" if the number is a palindrome; otherwise, print "No"

 ### Examples
 ```